-- Feb.
-26 – How to Work With the Anxious Patient
+- Part 2 – How to Work With the Anxious Patient

 Learning Objectives for Part 1

-1) Explain the main characteristics of anxiety and how to use these characteristics to help formulate strategies to improve anxiety responses.
+1) Describe the main characteristics of anxiety and how to use these characteristics to help formulate strategies to improve anxiety responses.

 2) Outline the main 2 neuroendocrine systems involved with the stress response and how to use this information to rebalance our body & minds towards a healthier relationship with anxiety.

 3) Define how sleep disturbances increase the development of anxiety and vice versa.
 Explain how they are related to each other and what strategies you can use to improve your sleep-in order to improve your anxiety responses.